 Holicong, PA 18928

-Our Favorite Medigap Plans (Medicare Supplemental) & Insurers
+Our Favorite Medicare Supplemental Plans (Medigap) & Insurers

-We strongly recommend Medigap Plans F, G, and N because we feel they offer a best value Medicare supplement.
-With Medigap plans, the benefits are standardized for all insurers.
-This means that with every Medigap Insurer who offers a Plan F, G or N, the Medicare Supplemental Insurance plan benefits are exactly the same.
+We strongly recommend Medigap Plans G and N because we feel they offer a best value Medicare supplement.
+With Medicare Supplemental plans, the benefits are standardized for all insurers.
+This means that with every Medicare Supplemental Insurer who offers a Plan G or N, the Medicare Supplemental Insurance plan benefits are exactly the same.

-Medigap / Medicare Supplemental Insurance Plan F – Key points:
+Medicare Supplemental Insurance Plan G – Key points:

 - Medicare is primary payer and the plan is the secondary payer.